Interprofessional training ward

 Sponsorship (from left): A. Gerber-Grote (ZHAW), C. Schär (CBZ), R. Weber (UZH), R. Spirig, J. Hodler (beide USZ), R. Kühne (Careum Stiftung)

 Steering group (from left): E. Feusi (ZHAW), E.M.
 Panfil (USZ), R. Aeberhard (CBZ), C. Witt, C. Schirlo (beide UZH)

 Project team (from left): W. Georg (UZH), M. Huber (ZHAW), G. Schroeder (Careum), D. Kohlbrenner (USZ), Y. Zoller (Studentin, CBZ), S. Karrer (Student, ZHAW), G. Ulrich (Projektleitung), S. Kaap-Fröhlich (Careum), H. Spurek (ZAG)

 Gert Ulrich, Dr. phil., M.A.

-Head of the project “Interprofessional training ward Zurich”,
+Head of the project “Interprofessional clinical training ward Zurich”,

 Cooperation project of Careum, UZH, USZ, CBZ, ZHAW, ZAG